Magellan expedition: Easter mutiny

 Within a day of landing at St. Julian, there was another mutiny attempt.
 Like the one during the Atlantic crossing, it was led by Juan de Cartagena (former captain of the San Antonio), aided by Gaspar de Quesada and Luis Mendoza, captains of the Concepción and Victoria, respectively.
-As before, the Castilian captains questioned Magellan's leadership, and accused him of recklessly endangering the fleet's crew and ships.
+As before, the Castilian captains questioned Magellan's leadership and accused him of recklessly endangering the fleet's crew and ships.

 The mutiny at St. Julian was more calculated than the fracas that had followed the sodomy trial during the Atlantic crossing.
 Around midnight of Easter Sunday, 1 April, Cartagena and Quesada covertly led thirty armed men, their faces covered with charcoal, aboard the San Antonio, where they ambushed Álvaro de Mezquita, the recently named captain of the ship.
-Mezquita was Magellan's cousin, and sympathetic to the captain general.
-Juan de Elorriaga, the ship's boatswain, resisted the mutineers and attempted to alert the other ships.
+Mezquita was Magellan's cousin and sympathetic to the captain general.
+Juan de Elorriaga, the ship's master, resisted the mutineers and attempted to alert the other ships.
 For this reason, Quesada stabbed him repeatedly (he would die from his wounds months later).

 With the San Antonio subdued, the mutineers controlled three of the fleet's five ships.
 Only the Santiago (commanded by Juan Serrano) remained loyal to Magellan, along with the flag ship, the Trinidad, which Magellan commanded.
-The mutineers aimed the San Antonios cannon at the Trinidad, but made no further overtures during the night.
+The mutineers aimed the San Antonios cannon at the Trinidad but made no further overtures during the night.

 The following morning (2 April), while the mutineers attempted to consolidate their forces aboard the San Antonio and the Victoria, a longboat of sailors drifted off course into the vicinity of the Trinidad.
 The men were brought aboard and persuaded to divulge the details of the mutineers' plans to Magellan.

 Magellan subsequently launched a counteroffensive against the mutineers aboard the Victoria.
-He had some marines from the Trinidad switch clothing with the stray sailors, and approach the Victoria in their longboat.
-His alguacil, Gonzalo de Espinosa, also approached the Victoria in a skiff, and announced that he had a message for the captain, Luis Mendoza.
+He had some marines from the Trinidad switch clothing with the stray sailors and approach the Victoria in their longboat.
+His alguacil, Gonzalo de Espinosa, also approached the Victoria in a skiff and announced that he had a message for the captain, Luis Mendoza.
 Espinosa was allowed aboard, and into the captain's chambers, based on his claim that he had a confidential letter.
 There, Espinosa stabbed Mendoza in the throat with his poignard, killing him instantly.
 At the same time, the disguised marines came aboard the Victoria to support the alguacil.

 With the Victoria lost and Mendoza dead, the remaining mutineers realised they were outmanoeuvred.
+Quesada attempted to flee but was prevented from doing so – sailors loyal to Magellan had cut the Concepcións cables, causing it to drift toward the Trinidad, and Quesada was captured.
 Cartagena conceded and begged Magellan for mercy.
-Quesada attempted to flee, but was prevented from doing so – sailors loyal to Magellan had cut the San Antonios cables, causing it to drift toward the Trinidad, and Cartagena was captured.